 Users of labour hire can ensure they are using a licensed provider by searching the register of licensed labour hire providers.

-From 15 June 2018, all labour hire providers must ensure they have a licence to provide labour.
+From 16 April 2018, all labour hire providers must ensure they have a licence to provide labour.

 If you continue to use a labour hire provider whose application has been refused you may be penalised for using an unlicensed provider.

 You can find a licensed labour hire provider by searching the labour hire register.
 You can also search the pending applications list to check if a labour hire provider has applied for a licence.
 However, please note that you cannot use a labour hire provider who has only made an application – they must hold a current licence.

 You must ensure you comply with your legal obligations by only engaging licensed labour hire providers.

 It is an offence to use an unlicensed labour hire provider.
 You can find out more on the laws and compliance page.

 An avoidance arrangement is an arrangement designed to circumvent or avoid an obligation to use a licensed labour hire provider or for a labour hire provider to be licensed.